 EE offers plans and devices for both 5G broadband.

 For mobile broadband on EE there's the HTC 5G Hub, which is a battery powered device that can get up to 20 devices connected to 5G at once, wherever you are (as long as there's a 5G signal) over a range of 30 metres.
 It has a 7,660mAh battery but unlike most mobile broadband devices it also has a touchscreen, specifically a 5-inch 720 x 1280 one.
 Coupled with a high-end Snapdragon 855 chipset, 4GB of RAM, 32GB of storage, a microSD card slot, speakers, and Android 9 Pie, this is a full-blown Android device in its own right, so you can use apps and media on the screen as well as controlling the connections to other devices.

-For 5G home broadband, EE will soon sell the 5GEE Home Router.
+For 5G home broadband, EE sell the 5GEE Home Router.
 This can get up to 64 devices online at once over a range of 100 metres, so it should be fine for even the largest and most high-tech homes.
 It's wired, rather than battery powered, but is basically plug and play, so easy to set up.
 Exact details and pricing haven’t been announced yet, but EE says that speeds will be faster than superfast fibre and consistently reliable.

 Before opting for any of EE’s 5G services though you should use EE’s coverage checker to see if you have 5G in your area – at the time of writing it’s limited to parts of London, Cardiff, Belfast, Edinburgh, Birmingham and Manchester.
 However, it’s set to land in at least ten more cities during 2019.